MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-fra-cash-registers.md

 ### Set up functionality profiles

-Enable auditing by setting the **Audit** checkbox.
+You must enable auditing by setting the **Audit** checkbox.

-Enforce daily shift closing:
+In order to enforce daily shift closing:

 - Set the **Enforce daily shift closing** checkbox;
 - Specify **Shift closing time** and **Shift closing interval (minutes)**.

-Set up required receipt numbering.

 ### Configure custom fields so that they can be used in receipt formats for sales receipts